ARM-software/arm-trusted-firmware/docs/user-guide.md

     For use with both AEMv8 and Cortex-A57-A53 Base FVPs with Base memory map configuration.

+*   `fvp-base-gicv2-psci-aarch32.dtb`

+    For use with AEMv8 and Cortex-A32 Base FVPs running Linux in AArch32 state with Base memory map configuration.

 *   `fvp-base-gicv3-psci.dtb`

     (Default) For use with both AEMv8 and Cortex-A57-A53 Base FVPs with Base memory map configuration and Linux GICv3 support.

+*   `fvp-base-gicv3-psci-aarch32.dtb`

+    For use with AEMv8 and Cortex-A32 Base FVPs running Linux in AArch32 state with Base memory map configuration and Linux GICv3 support.

 *   `fvp-foundation-gicv2-psci.dtb`